FuelsEurope

 4 Sept 2018 · Alliance of Energy Intensive Industries - 2050 strategy

-Meeting with Rolf Carsten Bermig (Cabinet of Commissioner Elżbieta Bieńkowska) and
+Meeting with Rolf Carsten Bermig (Cabinet of Commissioner Elżbieta Bieńkowska) and European Chemical Industry Council and

 31 Aug 2018 · Energy Strategy